thoughtworks/build-your-own-radar/README.md

+## Building and testing the project

+Pull requests are welcome; please write tests whenever possible.
+Make sure you have nodejs installed.

+* npm install
+* npm test - to run your tests
+* npm run dev - to run application in localhost:8080.
+This will watch the .js and .css files and rebuild on file changes

+To run End to End tests in headless mode

+* add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+* npm run end_to_end_test

+To run End to End tests in debug mode

+* add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+* npm run start
+* Click on 'Run all specs' in cypress window

 ## Setting up the data

 The current format of the CSV can be found in one of the csv files found in the radars folder (e.g. WNE_2020_2021.csv).